Renunciation

 MN117

-Right View is seeing that the Five Aggregates are not true reality itself, that our body, feelings, perceptions, intentions and thoughts are subject to the imperfections and corruptions of the world, shaped by past Karma, by past desire, aversion, and unknowing.
+Right View is seeing that the Five Aggregates are fabricated, insubstantial, and not-self, and that clinging to them causes stress and suffering.
+It is seeing that cognition of our body, feelings, perceptions, intentions, and thoughts is fabricated in consciousness and is subject to the imperfections and corruptions of the world, shaped by past karma, as well as by past desire, aversion, and ignorance.

 Supramundane or Noble Right View is not a belief or definition; this is because a belief prevents one from seeing true reality, rather, it is the way one perceives the world.